-Title 469 -- Assistance to the Aged, Blind, or Disabled, Nebraska Medical Assistance Program, and State Disability Program
+Title 469 -- Assistance to the Aged, Blind, or Disabled and State Disability Program

 These regulations govern programs that provide financial aid and medical assistance to persons in need who are age 65 and older, or who are age 64 and younger and blind or disabled.
-They include eligibility standards, determination of benefits, and programs for working disabled Part A Medicare beneficiaries, qualified Medicare beneficiaries, working disabled Medicaid premium payment beneficiaries, women’s cancer, and Medicare prescription drug benefits.
+They include eligibility standards and determination of benefits.

 These regulations govern programs that provide for the effective resettlement of refugees in Nebraska, to assist refugees to achieve economic self-sufficiency as quickly as possible, and to assist refugees with financial aid and medical assistance during their initial resettlement in Nebraska.

 Title 471 -- Nebraska Medicaid Program Services Last Updated 12/19/2018